El Salvador national football team: 2020s

+On February 25, 2025, INDES and FESFUT would officially proclaim Hernán Darío Gómez to be the new incumbent head coach of the national team.

+From March to May, El Salvador played 3 exhibition fixtures where they faced Houston Dynamo(2–1 loss), Pachuca(1–1 draw), and Guatemala(1–1 draw).
+On June 7 and 10, El Salvador concluded their 2nd round of qualifiers against Anguilla and Suriname.
+El Salvador defeated Anguilla 0–3 and measured up to a highly contested 1–1 draw against Suriname at home and advance to the final round of qualifying.

+In the same month, El Salvador would go on to have one of their worst Gold Cup performances since 1998.
+Only able to claim one point from Curaçao in a 0–0 draw, failing to score a single goal, and finishing their tenure with 2 losses against Honduras and Canada, which would drop them into last place in their group.

+El Salvador would participate in the final round of world cup qualifiers from September to November of 2025.
+From the period time that was given to them, El Salvador managed to defeat Guatemala away in their first fixture.
+However, El Salvador failed to secure any meaningful results afterwards; losing the rest of their 5 games (home and away) to Suriname, Panama, and Guatemala.
+El Salvador concluded their campaign with only three points and finishing last in their group.

 Match fixing

 The national team has had accusations of several players losing matches on purpose in exchange for monetary rewards.
 Some of these allegations involved games against Venezuela, Mexico, USA, and Costa Rica.
 Fourteen players were handed lifetime bans from football on 20 September 2013: Luis Anaya, Osael Romero, Ramón Sánchez, Christian Castillo, Miguel Granadino, Miguel Montes, Dagoberto Portillo, Dennis Alas, Darwin Bonilla, Ramón Flores, Alfredo Pacheco, José Mardoqueo Henríquez, Marvin González, and Reynaldo Hernández.
 Carlos Monteagudo received a ban of 18 months.
 Eliseo Quintanilla and Víctor Turcios received six-month bans.
 Alexander Escobar, Christian Sánchez, and under-20 goalkeeper Yimmy Cuellar received bans of 30 days.
 After a further 20-day investigation, Rodrigo Martínez was sentenced to a ban of five years, Rodolfo Zelaya to a ban of one year, and Benji Villalobos to a ban of six months.

 On 6 September 2016, the team revealed that they had turned down an offer to ensure that their result against Canada saw Honduras progress to the next round of World Cup qualification.
 Their coach Ramon Maradiaga was later fined 20,000 Swiss francs and banned from football for two years for not disclosing the approach.